Chainfire/simple-signer/README.md

 own.

-*Simple Signer* is a small tool (and module) to sign files with RSA or Ed25519 private keys, and verify them with the public keys or a fingerprint thereof.
+*Simple Signer* is a small tool (and module) to sign files with RSA, Ed25519 or EC/secp256k1 private keys, and verify them with the public keys or a fingerprint thereof.

 JSON metadata can be added to the signature and is returned on verification.
 The tool uses different signature formats based on